 Use of pneumatic tube

 CSF and respiratory samples including sputum, BALs etc MUST NOT be sent via the pneumatic tube.
 All other specimens, e.g. swabs, tips, clotted bloods, blood cultures, faeces and urines can be sent via the pneumatic tube.
-If you have any doubt about the suitability of sending a sample via the pneumatic tube system, contact the department on ext: 4819
+If you have any doubt about the suitability of sending a sample via the pneumatic tube system, contact the pathology specimen reception on ext: 4819

 Obtaining results or clinical advice